drupal-graphql-compose/documentation/extending/schema_type.md

 }
 ```

-> Tip: Take a look at existing _GraphQLComposeSchemaType_ plugins to see how to chop up your schema.
+> :thinking: Take a look at existing _GraphQLComposeSchemaType_ plugins to see how to chop up your schema.
 It's pretty flexible.

 ### **Example Schema**